npodonnell/MicroCipher/README.md

 ### Decryption

 Decryption is the same as encryption with the exception that the padding operation is reversed.
-To identify the last block an out-of-band flow control mechanism *is needed* since some valid unpadded blocks are also valid padded blocks.
+To identify the last block an out-of-band signalling mechanism *is needed* since some valid unpadded blocks are also valid padded blocks so we can't determine the last block by examining its structure.

 Typically a read-ahead mechanism will attempt to read block n, and if block n has data, it will decrypt block n-1 as a non-terminal block.
 But if block n has no data, block n-1 is the last block so will be un-padded.